LethalGerard/cpp_cipher_http_client/README.md

 # Cipher Server CTF

 You are given a template for making HTTP requests and parsing responses.
-Your missing is to implement a client connection using TCP sockets, retrieve the encrypted messages and decrypt them - one endpoint at the time!
+Your mission is to implement a client connection using TCP sockets, retrieve the encrypted messages and decrypt them - one endpoint at the time!
-You are given a running HTTP server that serves encrypted text over plain TCP sockets.
-Your mission is to retrieve the encrypted messages and decrypt them — one endpoint at a time.

 ---